ZeroTrace OSINT

 People & Identity

-Find a person across the open web — username sweeps, email analysis, phone lookups, breach checks, permutators, and a full investigation composer.
+Find a person across the open web, username sweeps, email analysis, phone lookups, breach checks, and permutators, with every finding pinned to an investigation profile.

 The People & Identity discipline is where most OSINT work that touches an actual human happens.
 The toolkit's identity tools share a unifying assumption: every identifier (username, email, phone, alias) maps onto multiple other identifiers, and the investigation is the act of walking the graph.